Get Ad-Free Access: Just $39/year

 Despite experiencing some understeering and body roll, the Cadillac Blackwing is an incredibly capable “track car”, which is all the more impressive given the level of comfort built into this car Preparing to take the 2024 Cadillac CT5-V Blackwing out on the NCM Motorsport Park racetrack for tour laps.
 (Image courtesy of Cole Carroll/NCM Motorsports Park.)

 One of the byproducts of this added weight (and to a lesser degree, its overall dimensions) is a tendency to experience some understeer when driving this car, especially upon entering some of the more intense corners at speed while on the track.
 This is not a criticism of the car.
-In truth, I was very impressed with the car’s ability to navigate around the track’s more harrowing turns (including turn 6, 8, Deception (Turn 12) and the Sinkhole (turn 20)).
-Drivers just need to be aware of the inherent challenges presented when turning into/out of these turns with this car.
+In truth, I was very impressed with the car’s ability to navigate around the track’s more harrowing turns (including turns six, eight, “Deception” (turn twelve) and the “Sinkhole” (turn twenty)).
+Drivers just need to be aware of the inherent challenges presented when turning into/out of these turns with a car of this size and weight.
+The car holds a good line, but drivers will be required to apply a bit more finesse when turning into the corners, when transferring weight between wheels, etc. Surprisingly, the Cadillac makes this experience fairly intuitive, and experienced drivers should pick up on these nuances and settle in fairly quickly.

-What’s more, despite weighing in at more than two tons, the Blackwing provided excellent braking throughout my tour lap experience.
-The car comes equipped with massive Brembo brake components at all four corners, and the result is dramatic and powerful braking whenever you need it.
-At one point, as we charged down the front straightaway, I continued to accelerate deeper into the straight before liberally applying brakes.
-I wanted to see how quickly the car would decelerate from speed (I was well over 100 mph) before entering turn 1A and just how “grippy” the brakes really were.
+What’s more, despite weighing in at more than two tons, the Blackwing provided me immediate and incredibly responsive braking throughout the entirety of my tour lap experience.
+This version of the car comes equipped with massive Brembo brake hardware at all four corners, and the result is dramatic and powerful braking whenever you need it.
+At one point, as we charged down the front straightaway, I continued to accelerate deeper into the straight before liberally applying the brakes.
+I wanted to see how quickly the car would decelerate from speed (I was over 100 mph) before entering turn 1A and just how “grippy” the brakes really were.

 The Cadillac Blackwing was a lot of fun to experience on the racetrack - we can't recommend the experience enough, and we encourage you to contact the NCM Motorsports Park today to book your experience in this awesome car.
 Despite experiencing some understeering and body roll, the Cadillac Blackwing is an incredibly capable "track car", which is all the more impressive given the level of comfort built into this car Preparing to take the 2024 Cadillac CT5-V Blackwing out on the NCM Motorsport Park racetrack for tour laps.
 (Image courtesy of Cole Carroll/NCM Motorsports Park.)